Proton-pump inhibitor: Mechanism of action

-Proton pump inhibitors act by irreversibly blocking the hydrogen/potassium adenosine triphosphatase enzyme system (the H^{+}/K^{+} ATPase, or, more commonly, the gastric proton pump) of the gastric parietal cells.
-The proton pump is the terminal stage in gastric acid secretion, being directly responsible for secreting H^{+} ions into the gastric lumen, making it an ideal target for inhibiting acid secretion.
-Because the H,K-ATPase is the final step of acid secretion, an inhibitor of this enzyme is more effective than receptor antagonists in suppressing gastric acid secretion.
-All of these drugs inhibit the gastric H,K-ATPase by covalent binding, so the duration of their effect is longer than expected from their levels in the blood.
+Proton pump inhibitors act by irreversibly blocking the enzyme H^{+}/K^{+} ATPase (hydrogen/potassium adenosine triphosphatase), a proton pump of the gastric parietal cells.

+The proton pump secretes H^{+} ions from the cytoplasm of the parietal cell over the cell membrane, where the pump is located, into the gastric lumen which creates gastric acid.
+PPIs, when taken orally, are absorbed in the proximal small intestine to the bloodstream.
+PPIs are prodrugs and weak bases that are activated in very acidic environment.
+They avoid early activation when first passing the stomach's acidic environment due to protective coating or capsule packaging of the medication.
+From the bloodstream, PPIs enter the parietal cells, and in their canaliculi (folds) they are activated in the very acidic environment.
+When activated, PPIs bind covalently to cysteine residues on the H^{+}/K^{+} ATPase on the luminal side of the parietal cell membrane and thus inhibit acid secretion.
+Since the binding is covalent, the duration of their effect is longer than expected from their levels in the blood.

 Targeting the terminal step in acid production, as well as the irreversible nature of the inhibition, results in a class of medications that are significantly more effective than H_{2} antagonists and reduce gastric acid secretion by up to 99%.

 In H. pylori eradication, PPIs help by increasing the stomach pH, causing the bacterium to shift out of its coccoid form which is resistant to both acids and antibiotics.
 PPIs also show some weaker additional effects in eradication.